BAK2K3/hard-drivers/README.md

   * Make the branding unique, and aesthetically pleasing.
   * Apply the branding consistently throughout the website.
   * Align the style and design of the pages to match the branding.
-  * Minimalistic design approach, so as to not overwhelm the customer.
+  * Minimalistic design approach, so as to not overwhelm the user.
-* Appeal to the customer by personalising the service.
+* Appeal to the user by personalising the service.
-  * Address the customer directly by repeatedly using the term _"You"_ and _"Your"_.
+  * Address the user directly by repeatedly using the term _"You"_ and _"Your"_.
-  * Make it clear that each customer is unique, and each computer will be built specifically for their needs.
+  * Make it clear that each user is unique, and each computer will be built specifically for their needs.

 **Pricing**
 * Be transparent with cost.